VCL Reports/Dashboards: How to Use Memory-Based or Remote API Data Sources

 Configure the Memory-Based JSON Connection Component

 The previously added TdxBackendInMemoryJSONConnection component is designed to store data in memory.
-To configure this component and load JSON data, add a TcxButton component to a form and handle the component’s OnClick event.
+To configure this component and load JSON data, add a TcxButton to a form and handle the button’s OnClick event as demonstrated in the following code example:

 uses